-The aggregate fees and expenses billed, or expected to be billed, for professional services rendered by Marcum LLP for the years ended December 31, 2019 and 2018 were as follows:
+The aggregate fees and expenses billed, or expected to be billed, for professional services rendered by Marcum LLP for the years ended December 31, 2020 and 2019 were as follows:

-Туре 2019 2018
+Гуре 2020 2019

-Audit Fees (1) \$ 105,150 \$ 103,431
+Audit Fees (1) \$ 105,985 \$ 105,150

-Audit Related Fees (2) 23,553
+Audit-Related Fees (2) 67,356

-Tax Fees (3) 11,050 11,860
+Tax Fees (3) 33,800 11,050

-Total Fees \$ 116,200 \$ 138,844
+Total Fees \$ 209,161 \$ 116,200

-(1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audits of our financial statements for the fiscal years ended December 31, 2019 and 2018 and reviews of interim financial statements.
+(1) Audit Fees consist of fees billed and expected to be billed for services rendered for the audits of our financial statements for the fiscal years ended December 31, 2020 and 2019 and reviews of interim financial statements.

-(2) Audit Related Fees include fees billed for services related to registration statements filed with the SEC in 2018.
+(2) Audit-Related Fees include fees billed for services related to registration statements and filings with the SEC in 2020.

-(3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns and tax advice.
+(3) Tax Fees consist of fees billed for professional services related to preparation of our U.S. federal and state income tax returns, tax advice and use tax compliance services.

-Tax services in 2019 and 2018 were pre-approved by the Audit Committee of our Board of Directors.
-All future permitted audit, audit-related, tax and other services that the independent auditors may perform are expected to be pre-approved in accordance with pre-approval policies and procedures adopted by our audit committee pursuant to that committee's charter, as amended or modified from time to time.
+Tax services in 2020 and 2019 were pre-approved by the Audit Committee of our Board of Directors.
+All future permitted audit, audit-related, tax and other services that the independent auditors may perform are expected to be pre-approved in accordance with pre-approval policies and procedures adopted by our Audit Committee pursuant to that committee's charter, as amended or modified from time to time.